wjakob/nanobind/docs/functions.rst

 <dict>`.

-You may also use them individually or even combine them with ordinary arguments.
-Note, however, that :cpp:class:`nb::args <args>` and :cpp:class:`nb::kwargs <kwargs>` must always be the last arguments of the function, and in that order if both are specified.
-This is a restriction compared to pybind11, which allowed more general arrangements. nanobind also lacks the ``kw_only`` and ``pos_only`` annotations available in pybind11.
+You may also use them individually or even combine them with ordinary parameters.
+Note that :cpp:class:`nb::kwargs <kwargs>` must be the last parameter if it is specified, and any parameters after :cpp:class:`nb::args <args>` are implicitly :ref:`keyword-only <kw_only>`, just like in regular Python.

 .. _args_kwargs_2: